MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/containers_welcome.md

 # Windows Containers

-Windows containers provide operating system level virtualization that enables running multiple isolated applications on one container host.
+Windows containers provide operating system level virtualization that allow you to run multiple isolated applications on one container host.

 Some advantages of containerization include:
 * Small application footprints